 Quality is key so always ensure you buy the best you can afford.
 Aim for as large a hutch as guinea pigs require lots of space for running around and exercising.
 Ensure the hutch is rodent proof as rats are attracted by bedding and droppings.
 It also stops your guinea pigs from escaping!

 Ideally, aim for a hutch that has legs to keep it off the ground.
 Hutches that have direct contact with the ground get cold and damp.
 Colds and chills are fatal for guinea pigs so keeping their sleeping area off the ground is essential.

-A common issue with outside cages and runs is that foxes are able to dig underneath wire floor designs and get inside!
+A common issue with outside hutches and runs is that foxes are able to dig underneath wire floor designs and get inside!
 Always ensure you quality check any hutches and runs you buy to ensure there are no sharp corners or dangerously exposed wire.
-This will stop you and your guinea pigs getting hurt.
+This will stop you and your guinea pigs from getting hurt.

 Guinea pigs might be small but they need lots of space!
-Typical happy guinea pig behaviour involves running around, foraging and generally exploring everything.
+Typical happy guinea pig behaviour involves running around, foraging, and generally exploring everything.
 Additional space in the form of a run for your outside guinea pig is essential.

 Guinea pigs are natural grazers so having a run with no flooring is perfect.
 Stay away from wire floors on hutches and runs as they are very dangerous.
 They frequently cause foot injuries that can be fatal to guinea pigs.

 Choose a run that has a lid or roof on it.
 This stops cats from jumping down and scaring guinea pigs.
 Ensure you also add some hiding places to your guinea pig’s run.
 This gives them places to sleep and hide when needed.